Translational Medicine and Therapeutics

 Application Deadline: February 1, 2018

-“Translational medicine and therapeutics is a discipline focused on bridging experimental and computational technologies and discoveries in the research laboratory to their application in clinical practice.
-Examples of research components include activities in molecular and cellular biology, pathophysiology, systems biology, bioinformatics, modeling and simulation, and other quantitative sciences to connect basic biological concepts and entities to directly address unmet medical needs.
-The goals are to use clinical observation as the basis for hypothesis generation to further basic research and to efficiently advance the product of basic research to patients.”
+“Translational medicine and therapeutics is a discipline focused on bridging experimental and computational research and discoveries to their application in clinical practice.
+To be successful, this requires working with clinicians to identify critical unmet clinical needs.
+Examples of research components include activities in molecular and cellular biology, pathophysiology, systems biology, bioinformatics, modeling and simulation, and other quantitative sciences to connect basic biological concepts and entities to directly address such unmet medical needs.
+Clinical observation becomes the basis for hypothesis generation to further basic research and to efficiently advance the product of basic research to patients.”

-Translational Medicine and Therapeutics awards will advance training and support career development of scientists engaged in research that significantly addresses specific clinical problems and integrates innovative technologies with advanced biological, chemical, and pharmacological sciences and engineering methodologies in areas such as
+Translational Medicine and Therapeutics awards will advance training and support career development of scientists engaged in research that significantly addresses specific clinician-defined problems and integrates innovative technologies with advanced biological, chemical, and pharmacological sciences and engineering methodologies in areas such as:

 - Genetics (Molecular, Pharmaco-, Population, Medical)